 Backing up is fine.
 It’s the restore that’s a problem.

-If you believe you're machine is infected, you will want to protect and preserve your data right away.
-Then, make sure exactly what happened.
+If you believe your machine is infected, first protect and preserve your data.

 An infected laptop.